willpatrone/willpatrone.github.io/index.md

 ---
 layout: home
 title: Will Patrone
-subtitle: Graduate Student | University of Washington
+subtitle: Graduate Student | University of Washington SAFS
 ---

 Growing up in South Florida, the aquatic environment was all around me.
 I frequently spent my days at the beach, snorkeling in the water or collecting shells on the beach.
 Having ready access to the ocean sparked a love and appreciation for the aquatic environment.